kyma-project/community/concepts/observability-configurable-monitoring/02-agents.md

 ## Decision
 As the general observability strategy is based on OTLP, support for that as input and output is mandatory.
 Even considering the potential instability of the otel-collector, it shows that the big contributors are start using it in production already.
 As the metrics protocol is stable already, it is just a matter of time till all aspects are being marked as stable.
 As we plan to bring our own abstraction for supported scenarios, a beta API used underneath is acceptable.
-With that, the otel-collector will be used in the further concept.
+As the otel-collector is supporting OTLP native, the otel-collector will be used in the further concept.
+However, FluentBit seems to become an actual alternative and should be re-evaluated as soon as metrics input via OTLP and full prometheus scraping is supported.